Moistbobo/BDODiscordBot/README.md

 # BDODiscordBot
+A NodeJS Discord bot built on discord.js and mongodb.
-A discord bot for the Black Desert Online (BDO) guild ChoNation
+For the Black Desert Online (BDO) guild ChoNation

 # Setup